todmephis/redes3ESCOM/Pregunta1/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE.md](LICENSE) file for details